Bullpup-Games/Pocket-Pickers-Capstone/README.md

 ![Pocket Pickers Banner](Assets/Visuals/ui/menu/main/new/title.png)

-**Pocket Pickers** is a stealth-action platformer developed in Unity as a senior capstone project at CSUMB.
+**Pocket Pickers** is an award-winning stealth-action platformer developed in Unity as a senior capstone project at CSUMB.
-You play as a bank robber trapped in hell, breaking into the underworld's vault to reclaim your sins and escape your eternal punishment.
+Play as a bank robber trapped in hell, breaking into the underworld's vault to reclaim your sins and escape your eternal punishment.

+> 🏆 **CSUMB Fall 2024 Capstone Project Award:**
+> *Best Computer Design & Computer Science Integrated Project*

 ## 🕹️ Gameplay Overview